senorGPT/CTF_crackmes.one/RodrigoTeixeira - Roullete Simulator/RodrigoTeixeira - Roullete Simulator - Solution.md

-Finally, the code to brute force the patterns and match them against the provided by the user.
+Finally, the code to brute force the patterns and match them against the input pattern provided by the user.

 ```python
 def find_matching_patterns(win_losses: List[bool]) -> List: